 NAFTA, as described in Note 3d below (NAFTA Group), is involved in the underground storage of natural gas, hydrocarbon exploration and production, and geological works.
 Underground storage of natural gas is the primary source of revenue.
-The storage services are offered under transparent and non discriminatory principles.
+The storage services are offered under transparent and non-discriminatory principles.
 NAFTA provides storage services mainly in the form of seasonal flexibility (injecting natural gas into underground storage structures during the summer, which is consumed during the winter) and supports security of supply.
-NAFTA stores gas for its clients Slovenský plynárenský priemysel a. s. (hereinafter "SPP"), RWE Transgas, a. s., GDF SUEZ s. a., VNG-Verbundnetz Gas AG, Morgan Stanley Capital Group Inc. and other companies.
+NAFTA stores gas for significant international companies.

-As of 31 December 2011, the Company's shares were held by SPP (56.2 %, EUR 60 217 thousand), E.ON Ruhrgas International AG (40.4 %, EUR 43 375 thousand), other minority shareholders (1.9 %, EUR 2 050 thousand), and NAFTA (treasury shares 1.5 %, EUR 1 593 thousand).
+As of 31 December 2012, the Company's shares were held by SPP (56.2 %, EUR 60 217 thousand), E.ON Ruhrgas International AG (40.4 %, EUR 43 375 thousand), other minority shareholders (1.9 %, EUR 2 050 thousand), and NAFTA (treasury shares 1.5 %, EUR 1 593 thousand).
 The share of voting rights of the aforementioned shareholders equalled their shares in the registered capital of NAFTA.